MilanR312/IP/README.md

 # Current functions list
 All function parts must be spaced using a .
+When not used, values will be automatically set to the default values specified [here](/docs/readme.md)
 ## Pin related functions
-When not used, pins will be automatically set to the default values specified [here](/docs/readme.md)
+Functions to interract with the pins

 example: Pin.SetValue.Mosfet.ch0(10);
 ### Function